sampokuokkanen/belated/README.md

 dummy.queue.push(DumDum.new)
 ```

-Hardworker runs on localhost, port 8788.
-Should probably make that a value you can change...
+Belated runs on localhost, port 8788.
+Going to make that an option in the future.

 ## Rails